Skip to main content

 Preventive Surgery to Reduce Breast Cancer Risk

-Some women who have a very high risk of breast cancer may choose preventive surgery to remove their breasts (prophylactic mastectomy) to lower their risk.
+Some women with a very high risk of breast cancer may choose preventive surgery to remove their breasts.
+This surgery is called a prophylactic mastectomy.
+(Prophylactic means something used to prevent disease.)

 Should I consider surgery to lower my risk of breast cancer?